Jaypee de Guzman: Career

 At the age of four, de Guzman made his feature film debut in Maryo J. de los Reyes' Saan Darating ang Umaga?
 (1983), a family drama in which he portrayed the adopted son of Nida Blanca and Nestor de Villa and a target of his sister Maricel Soriano.
-He also appeared in other notable films, such as Teng Teng de Serapen (1983), Mga Batang Yagit (1984), Dear Mama (1984), Kapag Puso’y Sinugatan (1984), and Tinik Sa Dibdib (1985), where he played the role of a mentally-challenged child.
-Throughout his acting career, de Guzman received two nominations and won twice for Best Child Actor (Saan Darating Ang Umaga? and Tinik sa Dibdib) at the FAMAS Awards.
+He also appeared in other notable films such as Teng Teng de Serapen (1983), Mga Batang Yagit (1984), Dear Mama (1984), Kapag Puso’y Sinugatan (1984), and Tinik sa Dibdib (1985), where he played the role of a mentally-challenged child.
+Throughout his acting career, de Guzman received two nominations and won twice for Best Child Actor (Saan Darating ang Umaga? and Tinik sa Dibdib) at the FAMAS Awards.
 Additionally, he was named the Best Child Performer for the comedy film Teng Teng de Sarapen at the Metro Manila Film Festival in 1983.
+He appeared in a TV series by GMA Network named Yagit, where he worked with Amy Austria and Ernie Garcia.

 In 1989, de Guzman joined the youth-oriented program That's Entertainment and became a regular member ever since, before the show ended seven years later.
+There were no more offers of acting projects for de Guzman during his stay on the variety show.
 He guested in one of the episodes of Homeboy with other former child stars RR Herrera and Chuckie Dreyfus.

 In 2014, de Guzman returned from his nearly two-decade showbiz absence to star in the GMA evening soap series My BFF, portraying the best friend and sidekick of Janno Gibbs' character.
+In the same year, GMA coincidentally produced and broadcast a revival of classic telenovela that he appeared in.